Overview

 Sign in to Copado Essentials Plus with your Salesforce login using a common Production-level org across your team.
 After logging in, click Add Organization, and follow the prompts to connect each Salesforce environment that will be used as part of your development pipeline.
 When adding your orgs, make sure to correctly designate if the Salesforce environment is a production level org (signing in from login.salesforce.com) or a sandbox org (signing in from test.salesforce.com).
 Once the environment type and name has been input, click Authorize to sign in to the Salesforce environment.
 When successful, click Save, and repeat for all remaining orgs.

-To help you easily get your team setup, or to take advantage of a common, shared Pipeline, Essentials Plus makes it easy to share orgs and repositories be prioritizing Team Collaboration.
-Review the Help Article to ensure your team has access to the orgs they need.
+To help you easily get your team setup, or to take advantage of a common, shared Pipeline, Essentials Plus makes it easy to share orgs and repositories by prioritizing team collaboration.
+Review our Team Collaboration Help article to ensure your team has access to the orgs they need.
+Note that Org Sharing is by default set to "off".
+If you do not see the Share button in the Org setup please contact Copado Essentials Support to have this feature activated for your team.

 Step 2: Connecting a Git Repository to Essentials Plus